 Each Fund commenced investment operations on August 16, 2022.
-The Funds seek to offer exposure to forward equity market volatility, as measured by the SPIKES Index.
-During the period from each Fund's inception through September 30, 2022, stock market volatility was driven high by such factors as rising interest rates, inflation, and an equity market sell-off.
-The S&P® 500 moved lower by 719.58 points, from 4305.20 to a quarter-end level of 3585.62, which is 16.71% lower.
-This resulted in volatility moving significantly higher.
+The Funds seek to offer exposure to forward equity market volatility, as measured by the Index.
+During the three months ended June 30, 2023, stock market volatility was driven lower by a general "risk on" environment.
+With the Nasdaq 100 moving higher by approximately 15.16% and S&P® 500 by 8.30%, market volatility on an annualized scale fell from the high teens to the low teens with S&P 30-day realized volatility ending the quarter at 11.44.

+In dollar terms, the S&P® 500 moved higher by 341.07 points, a 26% increase compared to Q1, from 4109.31 to a quarter-end level of 4450.38.
+This equity market rally was reflected in the price of SPY during the quarter.
+The market volatility was driven lower by a general "risk on" environment while equities, as measured by SPY, increased by approximately 8.28%.

-This equity market weakness was reflected in the price of SPY during the quarter.
-This, coupled with higher interest rates, impacted the volatility in SPY options, which resulted in higher SPIKES futures contract prices.
-This caused the value of the Funds to trend higher during the reporting period.
+SPIKES futures contract prices moved lower throughout the quarter.
+This, in turn, caused the value of the Funds to trend lower during the reporting period as they hold long positions in SPIKES Futures contracts.